 - clear up the board of unnecessary content; try to upload SVG files instead of PDF files to make board content less heavy

-- Invite users who don’t need edit access as viewers (not applicable for boards shared with a public link for editing/commenting).
+- invite users who don’t need edit access as Viewers (not applicable to boards shared with a public link for editing/commenting).

 Improve performance on large boards